 Nike is known for having somewhat a distant style, and without looking at their patented ‘swoosh’, you know that these shoes are Nikes.
-They are simple and sleek, and look almost aerodynamic.
+They are simple and sleek and look almost aerodynamic.
 The tops remain unencumbered by needless design features that can sometimes cut into the tops of feet.
 Upper materials are made from synthetic and mesh.
 They are offered in simple black and white colors to bright and crazy neons.

 The lightweight and breathable materials on the upper part of the shoe keep feet cool and comfortable on long, hot runs.
-The collar and tongue are lightly padded to offer a little but of support without sacrificing flexibility and agility.
-Black and white rubber soles do no offer much in terms traction, making these shoes excellent for sidewalk, track, and trail running, but little else.
+The collar and tongue are lightly padded to offer a little bit of support without sacrificing flexibility and agility.
+Black and white rubber soles do no offer much in terms of traction, making these shoes excellent for sidewalk, track, and trail running, but little else.

-Imagine the price that you would be willing to pay for a great pair of running shoes: these cost a little bit more that that.
+Imagine the price that you would be willing to pay for a great pair of running shoes: these cost a little bit more than that.
 They aren’t the most expensive running shoes that you will find on the market, but they are considered to be price a little bit higher than other shoes.

 Everyone- even the most seasoned couch potato- has heard of Nike.
 Founded in 1964, they may not be the oldest company to make this list, but they are certainly the most well known.
 Nikes have been worn by famous basketball players in the NBA and Olympic gold medalists from all over the world.
 Runners who choose Nike know that they are receiving tried and tested quality products.